-Keep your new foster on a leash so you can easily break up any altercations.
-Some growling is completely normal.
-Watch for signs of unusual aggression (fixation, sustained eye contact, not disengaging)
+Keep your new foster on a leash so easily break vou can up anv Some altercations. growling is completely normal.
+Watch for signs of unusual aggression (fixation, sustained eve contact. not disengaging)

 For multiple dogs, make introductions with a new foster one on one.